exercism/docs/building/tracks/concept-map.md

 - Provide a meaningful concept map of ideas from simple to complex ideas.
 - Provide a pathway towards fluency in a language.
-- Illustrate the progression through the course [track] contents.
+- Illustrate the progression through the course contents.

 ## Structure